 Tourism Grading Council of South Africa

 While star grading for the South African hospitality sector is a voluntary process, official recognition by the Tourism Grading Council of South Africa (TGCSA) is a stamp of quality the majority of consumers tend to rely on.

-Star graded establishments are further divided into accommodation categories, namely hotels, guest houses, country houses, B&Bs, self-catering establishments, backpackers & hostelling amenities, camping & caravan parks and the Meetings, Exhibitions and Special Events category (MESE).
+Star graded establishments are further divided into accommodation categories covering hotels, guest houses, country houses, B&Bs, self-catering establishments, backpackers & hostel amenities, camping & caravan parks and the meetings, exhibitions and special events category (MESE).

 The assessors make their recommendations to an Awards Committee that ultimately decides on the number of stars an accommodation establishment qualifies for.

-The criteria for quality assurance are strict and in keeping with international standards, and apply - very broadly - to building exteriors, bedrooms, bathrooms, public areas, dining facilities, food and beverage outlets, services and service, and housekeeping.
+The criteria for quality assurance are strict and in keeping with international standards, and apply broadly to building exteriors, bedrooms, bathrooms, public areas, dining facilities, food and beverage outlets, services and service, and housekeeping.